 North Carolina submitted the initial spending plan in July, 2021 and received comments from CMS in September, 2021.
-This first quarterly submission updates the original initial submission to add additional detail to the spending plan and to update financial information from the previous report.
+The first quarterly submission in November 2021 included initial updates to the original initial submission.
+This submission includes additional detail on the progress for certain spending plan initiatives and updates the financial information from the previous report.